zimindkp/coding-challenge/README.md

 This is a simple project, but organize, design, test and document your code as if it were going into production.
 Write your README as if it was for a production service, and include the following items:

-* Reasoning behind your technical choices (and level of experience with those)
+* Reasoning behind your technical choices
-* Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project
+* Trade-offs you might have made, or what you might do differently if you were to spend additional time on the project

 ## Functional spec